Carollo95/wsc-Calculator/README.md

 * **jackson-databind-nullable**: wrapper that allows the distinction between null and "null" on the rest implementation
 * **lombok**: library that provides annotations to reduce boilerplate code
 * **mapstructs**: library that provides simple mappings between two classes.
 Useful when converting elements from one layer to another
-* **maven-jar-plugin**: plugin added to override the location of the built jar for convenience
 * **maven-install-plugin**: plugin to add local libraries to the project
 * **openapi-generator-maven-plugin**: Plugin chosen to create the rest api code from the OpenApi specification
 * **spring-boot-devtools**: Spring devtools to speed up development